AdrianSkar/pocketSelectAll/README.md

 ![Select visible button screenshot](images/buttons.png)

-When using the *Select all* option the script will select all visible articles, scroll down and wait 2 seconds for the new batch to load (showing *working...* within the button) until it finds no more articles to select (showing *done* within the button).
+When using the *Select all* option the script will select all visible articles, scroll down and wait 2 seconds for the new batch to load (showing *working...* within the button) until it finds no more articles to select (showing *selected* within the button).

 ### Notes:
 - The *Select all* script has been tested to work properly down to 1mb speeds, if you have a slower connection try raising the interval time at line 63 (`timer` function).